 What if I hate writing?

 Let’s face it: Some people just hate writing, but they have useful information to contribute.
-My trick for this is to record yourself explaining your thoughts out loud, and then transcribe what you said.
+If that sounds like you, my trick is to record yourself explaining your thoughts out loud, and then transcribe what you said.

 Once you have a full “written” piece (the typed version of what you said verbally), you can read it over and make edits to make the writing flow better.
 [Fun fact: This is actually how beloved author Brene Brown wrote one of her recent books, so you’re in good company!]
 This website can do the transcription for you if you like this idea, and the first 30 minutes of speaking/transcribing every day are free.